- Consult the FCE Information Manager

-- (Recommended) If you are submitting one or more tables, or you want to include R code, a .pdf, or other object with your data, please use the ezEML editor from EDI.
+- If you are submitting a new dataset, please use the ezEML editor from EDI.
 This is a form-based online metadata editor.
 You can login to this tool using your ORCID, Github or Google credentials.
 When you have finished editing your metadata, you can choose to send the data package to either EDI or a Colleague.
 Please send it to the FCE IM (krvander at fiu.edu) so it can be included in the FCE LTER data catalog.
 Here are some instructions to help you get started using ezEML.

 - If you are updating a long-term dataset whose metadata are already contained within an existing FCE Excel Metadata template, you may update your metadata in the template.
 Contact the FCE IM to get the most recent version of your metadata template.
 The FCE IM will use the Excel2EML tool to generate EML from the revised template.